 Way back in the summer of 2006 I was living in Halifax to go to university.
 I figured since I was on the East Coast for a few years, I should explore the Atlantic Provinces.
 I booked some time off from my summer job and headed to Newfoundland with some friends.
-Our plan was hiking the Long Range Traverse in Gros Morne National Park.
+Our plan was hiking the Long Range Traverse.
+It’s just one of many things to do in Gros Morne National Park.
 Shortly after I finished, I wrote a trip report.
 It’s been languishing in a far off corner of the internet since then, so I thought I’d give it a quick edit and post it here for you to enjoy (grainy 2006 photos and all).

 Soon after moving to Halifax from Vancouver, I discovered that the closest “real” mountains around were the Long Range Mountains in Newfoundland’s Gros Morne National Park.
 I had also heard that the must-do trip in the park was a 35km off-trail traverse from Western Brook Pond to the base of Gros Morne Peak.
 Of course Greg and I had to do it!
 Our friends G and R (both also Vancouver ex-pats) came along too.